Rhodolite

 What is the difference between a garnet and a rhodolite?

-The stone describes a rose red form of garnet that has a lighter tone and more purplish color than typical garnet gemstones.
-It is usually an intermediary variety between the pyrope and almandine series, usually containing more magnesium than iron in its chemical structure, thus leaning closer towards pyrope.
+Rhodolite garnet is a rose-red to pinkish-red form of garnet that typically has a lighter tone and more purplish color than many other garnet varieties.
+It is generally an intermediary variety between pyrope and almandine, containing more magnesium than iron, resulting in its vibrant pinkish hue.

 Is rhodolite garnet rare?